weiserlab/ambuj/position.md

 Large Language Models (LLMs) such as ChatGPT and Google Bard have garnered substantial interest and seen significant advancements in their capabilities.
 We are keenly interested in constructing "Eyes and Ears" for LLMs by interfacing sensors and actuators with these models.
 Additionally, we aim to explore other facets of integrating LLMs with Internet of Things devices.
 We have already achieved some very promising results in this regard.

-This initiative is a component of a larger project where we are developing a comprehensive framework that melds sensors, edge devices, and LLMs for non-intrusive monitoring of the robots and IoT devices.
+This subproject is a component of a larger project where we are developing a comprehensive framework that melds sensors, edge devices, and LLMs for non-intrusive monitoring of the robots and IoT devices.

 **Available positions:** 1X Research Assistant (1X Year), 2X Visiting Student Positions (Either thesis work, or as interns), 1X Research Scinetist (1X Year)